aiven/devportal/docs/platform/howto/project-support-center.rst

     * Any error messages
     * Any languages or frameworks you are using

 #.
-Select the affected project, service, and a severity level.
+Optional: Upload a file, such as a screenshot.

 #.
 Click **Submit**.

+If you are on a paid support tier, your account team is also notified when you submit a ticket.

-You can track the status of your request in the portal. `Response times <https://aiven.io/support-services>`_ vary by case severity and support tier.
-If you are on a paid support tier, your account team is also notified about the request.
+You can track the status of your tickets on the **My tickets** page. `Response times <https://aiven.io/support-services>`_ vary by case severity and support tier.